No 10 declines to say if Palestine to be recognised with Hamas in power

 Concerns have been raised over the UK’s plans to recognise a Palestinian state after Hamas member Ghazi Hamad appeared to claim the “fruits” of October 7 had caused the world to “open its eyes to the Palestinian issue”.

-Asked on Monday whether formalising the move without a ceasefire could embolden Hamas to hold onto Israeli captives, the Prime Minister’s official spokesman said the Government would assess the situation in September.
+Asked on Monday whether formalising the move without a ceasefire could embolden Hamas to hold onto Israeli captives, the Prime Minister’s official spokesperson said the government would assess the situation in September.

 “The Prime Minister has been absolutely clear that, on October 7, Hamas perpetrated the worst massacre in Israel’s history,” he said.